shanakaChathu/DataScienceAssignment1/README.md

 - H0: There is no correlation between earnings and age
 - H1: There is a correlation between earnings and age

 Observed correlation values between earnings and work.Correlation value between earnings and age was 0.0924.
 P-value for this was 3.6867459791x10-155.This is lower than 0.05.
-Therefore we can reject the null hypothesis
+Therefore we can reject the null hypothesis.There is a no linear relationship between two variables